pombase/website/src/docs/documentation/gene-page-target.md

 The "Target of" section describes genes that affect the gene of interest.
 Genes listed under "Target of" may include upstream regulators or enzymes that modify the product of the gene of interest.
-For example, the "Target of" annotations for [cdc2](/gene/SPBC11B10.09) indicate that it is a substrate of, and regulated by, the kinase Wee1 and the phosphatase Cdc25 (among others).
+For example, the "Target of" annotations for *S. pombe* [cdc2](/gene/SPBC11B10.09) indicate that it is a substrate of, and regulated by, the kinase Wee1 and the phosphatase Cdc25 (among others).